zainabx78/tech501-week2/Notes/3-subnet-architecture.md

 # make iptables rules persistent
 # it will ask for user input by default
+# Saves these firewall rules so they don’t reset after a reboot.
 echo "Make iptables rules persistent..." sudo DEBIAN_FRONTEND=noninteractive apt install iptables-persistent -y echo "Done!" echo ""

 ```
 - Change permissions of the file:
   - `chmod +x config-ip-tables.sh`